NeowayLabs/semantic-release/.github/pull_request_template.md

 - [ ] Benchmark tests

-# Checklist:
+# Before submitting a PR please make sure to check if:

-- [ ] My code follows the style guidelines of this project
+- [ ] The code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented on my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
+- [ ] The changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes